po1sigala/live/02-Lesson-Plans/Part-Time/02-Week_Advanced-CSS-dev/README.md

 * Next week, you will introduce students to JavaScript!
 This may be a big leap for some students.
 Be prepared to answer a lot of questions and be available during Office Hours.

-* Starting with the next unit, students will start solving common algorithms that they will see in interviews.
+* Starting with the next unit, students will start solving common algorithms that they will see in technical interviews.
 It is recommended that you familiarize yourself with these problems so that you can help students with any questions they might have.

 ## Helpful Links